ali5ter/k8s-notes/minikube/README.md

 [Minikube](https://github.com/kubernetes/minikube) is an application you run on your laptop.
-It provides an extremely convenient way to install and configure a single node K8s in a VM on your laptop!
+It provides an extremely convenient way to install and configure a single node K8s in a VM on your local system!

 The following guides hope to help you deloy and play with K8s on your local macOS system.